 Food and Environmental Allergies

-Recurring itching may come from unsuitable kibble or household allergens (pollen, dust mites).
+Recurring itching may stem from unsuitable kibble or domestic allergens (pollen, dust mites).
 A dietary elimination process and, if necessary, an allergy assessment by a specialized veterinarian quickly identify the source.

 Condition No. 4: Respiratory Difficulties

-Some subjects have a brachycephalic profile, even mild, which complicates air exchange.
+Some individuals have a brachycephalic profile, even mild, which complicates air exchange.
 In hot climates or during intense exertion, noisy breathing and rapid exhaustion are observed.

 Brachycephalic Syndrome

-Narrowing of the nostrils, elongation of the soft palate, or eversion of the laryngeal ventricles result in constant snoring and an increased risk of heatstroke.
-Prevention includes avoiding walks during hot hours, maintaining optimal weight, and, if needed, resorting to corrective surgery.
+Narrowing of the nostrils, elongation of the soft palate, or eversion of the laryngeal ventricles result in permanent snoring and an increased risk of heat stroke.
+Prevention: avoid walks during hot hours, maintain optimal weight, and if necessary, resort to corrective surgery.

 Beyond specific diseases, a holistic approach makes all the difference.
-Diet, exercise, veterinary monitoring, and living environment are all levers to strengthen the health of your Bully XXL.
+Nutrition, exercise, veterinary monitoring, and living environment are all levers to strengthen the health of your BullY XXL.

-• Regular check-ups: at least one cardiac and joint check-up annually.
+- Regular check-ups: at least one cardiac and joint check-up every year.

-• Weight management: monthly weighing and ration adjustment to avoid overweight.
+- Weight management: monthly weighing and adjustment of rations to avoid overweight.

-To nuance these considerations, one can look into the debate around the American Bully XXL, wondering if it is truly a true family dog or an overvalued animal, and adapt choices based on temperament and living environment.
+To nuance these considerations, one can look into the debate around the American Bully XXL, wondering whether it is really a true family dog or an overrated animal, and adapt choices according to temperament and living environment.

 FAQ